Geriatric Psychiatry

 - Subspecialty of psychiatry dealing with the prevention, treatment, and study of mental disorders in older patients, typically older than 65 years[1]

-- Geriatric psychiatry integrates a comprehensive program of care to address co-existing medical illnesses, family and social concerns, environmental issues, and medications.
+- Geriatric psychiatry integrates a comprehensive program of care to address coexisting medical illnesses, family and social concerns, environmental issues, and medications.

 - It’s important to take into consideration physical debility leading to activity limitations and financial barriers when treating mental health conditions in the geriatric population as these are known barriers to receiving appropriate care.[2]

-There's more to see -- the rest of this entry is available only to subscribers.
+There's more to see -- the rest of this topic is available only to subscribers.